5/1/2025

 Conference Call Operator

 Greetings and welcome to the X4 Pharmaceuticals First Quarter 2025 Financial and Operating Results Conference Call.
 At this time, all participants are in a listen-only mode.
 A question and answer session will follow the formal presentation.
 As a reminder, this conference call is being recorded.
-It is now my pleasure to introduce your host, Dan Ferri from LifeSci Advisors.
+It is now my pleasure to introduce your host, Dan Ferry from LifeSci Advisors.
 Please begin.

 speaker

-Dan Ferri
+Dan Ferry

 Host, LifeSci Advisors